INTERMAGNET/IMBOT/README.md

 Since 2014 [INTERMAGNET] welcomes submissions of data products with one-second resolution.
 For effective archiving of such data sets a new data format, [IMAGCDF], was suggested.
 All INTERMAGNET observatories are invited to submit such data sets along with their traditional one-minute data products.
 The acceptance of an observatory for INTERMAGNET is still solely based on the quality of definitive one-minute products.
 Nevertheless, submitted one-second data should meet high INTERMAGNET standards as well and the quality of these data products needs to be tested and evaluated by a transparent and conclusive process.
 Ideally, an end user of such data products can also access and understand the quality assessment scheme.
 A major problem of evaluating one-second data products is the large amount of data and big file sizes, which usually make it more complicated to handle them for data checkers.
 On the other side, the amount of data, the need for more sophisticated data formats and meta information lead also to problems on the supplier side.
 At the moment (mid 2020) most submitted data sets have not been checked so far.
 Most one-second data has been submitted for the year 2016 by the time of writing this summary.
 Therefore, this year was selected to develop and evaluate the INTERMAGNET automatic data checker (IMBOT).
 Data files from 36 observatories are available for 2016.
 These data files have been submitted in various different ways.
 The underlying data formats are either IAGA-2002 or different versions of IMAGCDF.
 IAGA-2002 submissions cover daily records which then have been packed into either daily, monthly or yearly zip files using zip or tgz compressions.
 IMAGCDF file submissions consist mostly of daily files, compressed in gnuzip or zips or just tared.
 Monthly IMAGCDF files without any additional compression as requested by IM are provided by few observatories only.
 When looking at the file coverage it is found that about 20% of the submissions do not cover the expected time range.
 These files usually contain one second of the previous month and end at 23:59:58 of the last day in the month.
 When it comes to expected meta information, requested information is missing in more than 75% of all submissions.
 Nevertheless, most of these issues are not difficult to solve, altough they would require a significant amount of discussion between data checker and submitting institut.
 The principle idea of IMBOT, the automatic data checker, is to minimize the work load on both sides, data supplier and data checker, and provide one-second data as fast as possible to end-users.
-IMBOT accesses data uploads from the observatories and automatically converts the uploaded data sets into an INTERMAGNET conform [IMAGCDF] archive format.
+IMBOT one-second accesses data uploads from the observatories and automatically converts the uploaded data sets into an INTERMAGNET conform [IMAGCDF] archive format.
 During the conversion process, data and meta information content is checked and any missing information is requested from the uploading institute.
 Missing meta information can be easily supplied, by providing this data in an automatically produced and pre-configured text file to be uploaded into the submission directory minimizing the amount of data needed to be transferred to the GIN.
 Thus, at time when data checkers need to finally evaluate such data sets, most technical problems have been solved already, and the basic content should be conform to IM rules.
-The evaluation process makes use of a level description, similar as in other disciplines and as used for satellite data products.
-Therefore most end users are already well acquainted with such evaluation process.
-In dependency of data content, meta information and data quality, data is assigned to different quality levels from 0 to 3, from which the highest level 3 can only be reached after manual control from a data checker.
+The automatic evaluation process of one-second data makes use of a level description, similar as in other disciplines and as used for satellite data products.
+Therefore most users are already well acquainted with such evaluation process.
+In dependency of data content, meta information and data quality, data is assigned to different quality levels from 0 to 2, from which the highest level 2 in combination with an accepted one-minute product qualifies for final manual evaluation by a data checker.

 Beside supporting the primary aim, simplifying and speeding up the publication and checking process of one-second data, IMBOT has been recently extended supporting one-minute data checking as well.
 As one-minute data checking is well established already, IMBOT focuses on notification and provides reports based on the usually applied [check1min] routine.
 Thus referees and data submitters will get such reports whenever new data is submitted of modified within the STEP1 directory of the GIN.
 As soon as data is accepted and moved to STEP3, data sets are not monitored any more.